Thomas Caterbone

-Thomas Paul Caterbone (June 29, 1964 – April 29, 1996) was an American football defensive back and coach.
+Thomas Paul Caterbone (June 29, 1964 – April 29, 1996) was an American professional football defensive back and coach.
 He played in the National Football League as a replacement player for the Philadelphia Eagles.

 College career

 Caterbone played four seasons at Franklin & Marshall College as a defensive back, return specialist and running back.
 He was named an Eastern College Athletic Conference All-Star and All-Centennial Conference as a senior.
 Franklin & Marshall awards the Thomas Caterbone '86 Memorial Award annually to the Diplomat player who "best exemplifies Tom Caterbone's love of football, the spirit of competition and enthusiasm for the game".

 Professional and coaching career

 Following graduation Caterbone played for Harrisburg Patriots, a semi-professional team.
 He was signed by the Philadelphia Eagles in October 1987 as a replacement player during the 1987 NFL players strike and played in two games, returning two punts for 13 yards.
 Caterbone became a coach at J. P. McCaskey High School in Lancaster and later returned to Franklin & Marshall as a wide receivers coach.
 He also continued to play semi-professional football until 1995.